Hamza417/Inure/FEATURES.md

 that are not possible to have in play builds.
 Here are the list of feature exclusive to GitHub builds only.

 - Debloat
+- Bloat indicator for bloat apps throughout the app
 - Activate using license key without unlocker
 - More store options